 – additional subnet for Azure VM connecting to managed instance

-– restore from native backup written to Azure Blob Storeage
+– restore from native backup written to Azure Blob Storage

 – Azure Migrate available for VMWare environments

-– MS plans to make Azure Migrate available for on-prem and Hyper-V environments
+– MS plans to make Azure Migrate available for on-premises and Hyper-V environments

 1. Noisy neighbors – we ran into weird performance problems in Amazon AWS.
 You buy an EC2 server and on daily basis your performance fluctuates.
 But nothing changed on our end.
 Why?

-After I get AWS support cornered/escalated, they go – “well it can be what else is going on that physical server and what everyone else is doing.”
+After I got AWS support cornered/escalated, they go – “well it can be the neighbors on the same physical server.”
 Umhhh… yeah, not cool.
-I get I on shared box, but I also get that I bought my CPU cores, RAM, etc – don’t care about what virtual neighbors need.
+I get that I am on a shared server, but I also get that I bought my CPU cores, RAM, etc. – so, no, I don’t really care about what my neighbors needs may be.

-It just same as if you rented an apartment, one day you come back and find couple people inside, because complex decide to airbnb your space while you went to the mall.
+It just same as if you rented an apartment, one day you come back and find couple people inside, because apartment complex decided to Airbnb your space while you went to the mall.
+NOT COOL.

 I bought my space – and I don’t want anyone there.
-Doesn’t sound nice, but that’s exactly what I want on the server.
+Doesn’t sound nice, but that’s exactly what I want on my Production SQL Server.

 3. Does it make sense to keep splitting db into multiple filegroups, files to get more throughput?
 Does it make sense to have multiple db files in blob storage and how does that affect performance?